kevinkovalchik/my_prosit/README.md

    - Migrate the package to TensorFlow v2.
 It uses Keras, so there might not be too much to do.
    The only hurdle I see is in the server.py `__main__` section, which uses `tf.Session`.
 I'm probably
      missing other things too.
 Nothing is ever as easy as it seems it should be.
+   - **ran tf_upgrade_v2 on the prosit directory.
+It only had to change a few things, so I was mostly correct.
+Though, of course, I haven't actually been able to test anything yet.**
 2. Predictions seem to be made from within the server.
 At least, there are some variables that only get defined in the the `__main__` section of server.py.
    - I need to instantiate things outside of server.py.
 Possibly we need a class object to store the instantiated predictor.
+3. Need to address this:
+   - `PermissionError: [Errno 13] Permission denied: '/root/model_spectra/'`
+   - Obviously it is not able to access that directory.
+Also, perhaps it will want to find models there?
+Also, obviously not there.

 # Prosit